nothinglabs/openmelt2/antweight_reference_platform/readme.md

 The option for a removable weapon is intended to provide a less-scary way to test a melty brain robot.
 Proper precautions should still be taken.

+This robot has not yet been battle tested.

 <div align="center">
 <img src="../media/plastic_ant.jpg" alt="drawing" width="500"/>
 </div>